-The (white) soliton solutions of (1) and (5) were previously found in [16, 18].
-These results rely on the fact that the spectral problem for (1) is gauge-equivalent to the one for the mKdV equation.
-In this communication we first discuss the peakon solutions of (1).
-Then we present soliton solutions which approaching a constant value as $|x| \to \infty$ (dark solitons).
-To this end we are going to reformulate the spectral problem in the form of a Schrödinger operator, which is also the spectral problem for the KdV equation.
+The (white) soliton solutions of (1) and (5) have been found previously [15, 17].
+These studies rely on the fact that the spectral problem for (1) is gauge-equivalent to the one for the mKdV equation.
+In this study we will present soliton solutions approaching a constant value for $|x| \to \infty$ (dark solitons).
+To this end we are going to formulate the spectral problem in the form of a Schrödinger operator, which is the same spectral problem as for the KdV equation.